dipaksarkar/docs/docs/bouncify/settings/coupons.md

 4. Click `Save`.

 ##  Delete a coupon
 You can delete a single coupon, or delete multiple coupons at the same time using a bulk action.
-When you delete a coupon, it's temporary removed from `BouncifyPro`.
+When you delete a coupon, it's temporary removed from `Bouncify`.
 Deleted coupons can be restored.

 **To delete a coupon:**